nicolabs/musiccast-fix-kit/README.md

 ## Provided scenarios

-Each scenario is implemented as a script in the scripts directory in this project.
+Each scenario is implemented as a script in the `scripts/` directory in this project.

 ### Automatic sound program depending on the source

 ![Illustration : source buttons on remote](doc/source-buttons.png)

-*This is the script that comes from the original project, axelo/yamaha-sound-program-by-source.*
+*This is the script that comes from the original project, [axelo/yamaha-sound-program-by-source](https://github.com/axelo/yamaha-sound-program-by-source).*

 When the input source of your Yamaha receiver changes, the sound program and clear voice settings are automatically changed.